If you don’t pay up every month, Tesla might side with the bank to help them repossess your car.

 Yikes, ain’t that a B.

 The Tesla Model 3 is still an affordable EV despite Tesla’s reputation as a luxury car.
-If you finance a standard range plus rear Model 3 over 72 months and put a hefty down payment, a sub-$550 a month payment plan is well within reach for the average middle-class American.
+If you finance a standard range plus rear-wheel drive Model 3 over 72 months and put a hefty down payment, a sub-$550 a month payment plan is well within reach for the average middle-class American.

 Despite that affordable monthly payment, like many who take out a big loan for their cars, life gets in the way and people fall behind on their payments.